The Academic Year

 All students are encouraged to participate in recitals as this helps to develop poise and self-confidence over time.
-We will offer two recitals opportunity every year.
-Recital dates will be determined by the Academy.
-Accompanist are scheduled and paid directly by the students.
+WPMA will offer monthly recitals opportunity except June and July.
+Addition performance may be arranged.
+All the performing dates will be determined by the Academy.
+Students are responsible for their own piano accompaniment fee.

 The Academy places the highest importance on student safety.
 However, the Academy is not a day care center and does not assume responsibility for child supervision.
 In that regard, students under the age of 10 must be accompanied at all times by their parents or guardians while on the Academy property.
 As further detailed in the Academy Enrollment Agreement, the Academy is not responsible for any injuries to students arising from such neglected parental supervision.

 Family Members Waiting

 The Academy subscribes to the highest standard of conduct as is fitting for its mission, purpose, and goals.
 Parents, students and their guests are to respect the properties and the facilities of the Academy and are to be fully responsible to any damaged that’s caused them under any circumstances.